 4) Using a Prop

-Have your residents hold a prop to help tell the story.
-In the below portrait of the resident in the pool, instead of just having her stand in the pool and smile, I gave her a pink pool noodle and told her to yell the word “PARTY!”
+Have your residents hold a prop to help tell the story for your senior living website.
 So ask yourself the following: What scenario is the resident in and what prop would help tell the story?
 Having your subject hold an object gives them something to focus on and makes them feel more comfortable.
-Having the gentleman hold a simple cup of coffee conveys that he is having his daily cup while subtly highlighting the nice landscaping of the community.
+Having the gentleman hold a simple cup of coffee conveys that he is having his daily cup while subtly highlighting the nice landscaping of the senior living community.

 5) Lighting Outside

-A good rule of thumb: take portraits in the morning or at the end of the day because the lighting is more manageable.
+A good rule of thumb: Take portraits in the morning or at the end of the day because the lighting is more manageable.
 Many think that you want to have people face the sun.
 In some cases, this works, but it is usually better to have the sun behind the person.
 Photographing people with their back to the sun makes for more even and complementary lighting.
 The harsh sun can bring out wrinkles and blemishes.
-But again: what is the story you’re trying to tell and how does the lighting play into your story?
-You typically want to stay away from noon lighting because it adds big dark shadows in the eyes, which look horrible on a person.
-Then again, depending on the story, you might want those big dark shadows in the eyes to add to the mood of your portrait (see the famous Depression-era portrait from Dorothea Lange.
-The shadow in the eyes adds to the harsh challenges the Depression-era woman is feeling).

 6) Lighting Inside

 Usually, the lighting in senior living communities is from overhead lights, which don’t tend to work well in portraits.
-Still, you do have a couple options for inside lighting: you can use the flash setting on your camera/smartphone to create a poppy energetic feeling.
-See the cowboy portrait below.
-Or you can place the residents near a window that offers different lighting possibilities.
+Still, you do have a couple options for inside lighting.
+First, you can use the flash setting on your camera/smartphone to create a poppy energetic feeling.
+Second, or you can place the residents near a window that offers different lighting possibilities.
 In a room with many windows surrounding the subject, you can usually get a nice even lighting that will look good at most any angle.
-See the below dining photo I shot for Kisco Senior Living in North Carolina.

-Ask several of your fellow associates which photos they like best before posting/printing your photos.
+Ask several of your fellow associates which photos they like best before posting your photos to your senior living website.
 Usually, you can get a consensus from people on what they like and you can narrow down the best photographs from there.
 If someone does not like your photos, do not take it personally.
 We all have our own unique upbringings and backgrounds; we are entitled to our opinions.
 Ask 5-10 people what their favorite photos are and you will figure out what photographs to use.

 About Senior Living Visuals.
-Senior Living Visuals will create photography and films for your company that will elevate your marketing and increase your online presence.
+Senior Living Visuals will create photography and films that will elevate your marketing and increases your online presence.
 Senior Living Visuals is based in the San Francisco Bay area and works with companies nationwide.
 They have been creating films, photography for advertising, and artistic portraits series for the aging industry for over thirteen years.